Heatwave in Europe: over 100 million people face temperatures above 35°C, dozens of deaths already reported

 Paris mayor warns of rising mortality

-Paris Mayor Emmanuel Gregoire said the French capital is experiencing an "increase in mortality" due to the heat, without providing exact figures.
+Paris Mayor Emmanuel Grégoire said the French capital is seeing an "increase in mortality" due to the heat, without providing exact figures.

-He said that "practically all our indicators are in critical condition," including calls to emergency medical services, calls to fire brigades, emergency room admissions, and deaths, he told local television.
+He said that "practically all our indicators are in a critical state," including calls to emergency medical services, calls to fire brigades, hospitalizations in emergency departments, and deaths, he told local television.

 Three "probable" heat-related deaths in France